clk-project/clk/README.md

 Remove it again with.

-`clk recipe remove --global hello`
+`clk extension remove --global hello`

-Here, `--global` is needed or clk will try (and fail) to delete a local recipe, whereas the clone command defaults to install it globally.
+Here, `--global` is needed or clk will try (and fail) to delete a local extension, whereas the clone command defaults to install it globally.

-We realize that recipes don't have yet a coherent default behavior.
+We realize that extensions don't have yet a coherent default behavior.
 This is because there are quite new and are not thoroughly used yet.
-We believe that the sensible defaults will come naturally when recipes are used more often.
+We believe that the sensible defaults will come naturally when extensions are used more often.

 Hopefully you have started now to grab the awesomeness of clk and are envisioning all the nice stuff you can do with it.